 3. Bake sweet potato fries until fork tender.
 Sweet potatoes soften as they cook so be careful not to overcook them or they won’t hold their shape.

 4. Stir all dipping sauce ingredients together in a small bowl and serve with fries.
 My Garlic Herb Mayo is my favorite for dipping sweet potato fries but my Curry Balsamic Honey Mustard is a super close second.
-(Check back for that recipe later this week.)

 Cut your fries no thinner than 1/4-inch thick.
 Any skinnier and they won’t hold their shape when cooked.